ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 For example, to run the experiments on the GeForce GPU device listed above with optimizations enabled, you would run `$ ./02_evaluate_harness/run.sh 2+`.

-The script runs 45 testcases taken from the experimental data we used in the paper, located in the data/testcases directory.
+The script runs 45 test cases taken from the experimental data we used in the paper, located in the `data/testcases` directory.
 You are free to run it on as many different OpenCL devices as you have (per-device results will be stored).

 The results of execution are written to the directories `./02_evaluate_harnesses/output/results/<number±>/`.
-Each file in these directories stores the result of a single testcase execution.
+Each file in these directories stores the result of a single test case execution.

 #### 3.2.1.
 Extended Evaluation (optional)

-In addition to running the testcases on multiple OpenCL devices, you could add more testcases to execute.
-For example, you could run the testcases generated by your model from the previous step:
+In addition to running the test cases on multiple OpenCL devices, you could add more test cases to execute.
+For example, you could run the test cases generated by your model from the previous step:

 ```sh